 Ever wonder what accessibility has to do with DEI (Diversity, Equity, and Inclusion)?
 From May 24 – 26, 2022, the University of Guelph will be holding its annual Accessibility Conference, which will be delivered virtually via Zoom.
 This three-day event will allow you to gain insight into the relationship between accessibility and inclusion, equity and diversity.

-Attendees will get the opportunity to participate in workshops and informative sessions regarding themes such as IDEA (Inclusion, Diversity, Equity and Accessibility), education, UDL (Universal Design for Learning), and technology.
+Attendees at the University of Guelph Accessibility Conference will get the opportunity to participate in workshops and informative sessions regarding themes such as IDEA (Inclusion, Diversity, Equity and Accessibility), education, UDL (Universal Design for Learning), and technology.
 Regardless if you are a novice or an expert on the topic of accessibility, everyone is welcome to attend!

 - Mobile Accessibility: testing Mobile Sites and Native Apps for Accessibility, with Gian Wilde

 - Creating Sustainable Accessible Interfaces, with Talyah Aviran

 - Awareness of Assistive Technology in the Course Design Process Creates a More Egalitarian System, with Humberto Hernandez

 - Accessibility is Everyone’s Responsibility: A Sustainable Team-Based Approach, with Mary Huang and Christine Hogenkamp

 Check out the full lineup and conference schedule.

 Don’t miss out on this exciting opportunity to learn how you can leverage accessibility in your organization.
 Tickets start at $100.
 Sessions will be recorded and will be available for 30 days after the conference, along with transcripts.

 Need help incorporating accessibility into your design process?